 I wondered if a cricket stadium could be a tourist place.
-But when I visited Dharamshala cricket stadium, I realized people were not wrong.
-This place is actually beautiful, well just like any other places in Dharamshala.
+But when I visited the Dharamshala cricket stadium, I realized people were not wrong.
+This place is actually beautiful, well just like any other place in Dharamshala.
 Surrounded by green meadows, mountains covered with snow and conifer trees; this stadium owns breath-taking beauty.

 Owned by Himachal Pradesh Cricket Association (HPCA) in 2003, this stadium has a capacity of 23,000.
 The stadium has hosted IPL matches.
 Located at an altitude of 1,457 m above the sea level, this picturesque cricket stadium hosted its first-ever One Day International match on 27th January 2013 played between India and England, won by England.
-The stadium has also hosted test match from 25th March to 29th March 2017 between India and Australia.
+The stadium has also hosted a test match from 25th March to 29th March 2017 between India and Australia.